TalhaT298/surgical-server/README.md

 # Surgical Server

-SurgicalSavvy Server is a backend service built with Node.js, Express, and MongoDB.
-This project is designed to manage surgical services and orders, providing a RESTful API for interacting with the data.
+SurgicalSavvy Server is a robust backend service developed using Node.js, Express, and MongoDB, specifically designed to manage surgical services and orders.
+It provides a comprehensive RESTful API to facilitate efficient and secure interactions with the data, ensuring a seamless experience for users and administrators alike.
+The server supports a range of functionalities including service retrieval and management, order processing, and secure handling of environment variables.
+Additionally, the server is equipped with CORS support for cross-origin resource sharing and follows a modular design for enhanced scalability and maintainability.

 ## Features